Introduction to Different Types of Inverters

 The waveform of line voltage, phase voltage and gate pulse of the thyristor is as shown in the above figure.

-In any power electronic switches, there are two types of losses; conduction loss and switching loss.
-The conduction loss means ON state loss in the switch and the switching loss means OFF state loss in switch.
+In any power electronic switches, there are two types of losses: conduction loss and switching loss.
+The conduction loss means ON state loss in the switch, and the switching loss means OFF state loss in the switch.
 Generally, the conduction loss is greater than the switching loss in most of the operation.

 Total loss in 180-degree = 3 (conductance loss) + 3 (switching loss)

-If we consider 120-degree mode for one 60-degree operation, two switches are open and rest of the four switches are closed.
+If we consider a 120-degree mode for one 60-degree operation, two switches are open, and the rest of the four switches are closed.
 Means total loss is equal to two times of conductance loss plus four times of switching loss.

 Total loss in 120-degree = 2 (conductance loss) + 4 (switching loss)